-Brand tracking is the statistical measure of how often, and in what way Brands are portrayed in entertainment, whether it be in movies, music videos or TV shows.
+Brand tracking is the data-driven measure of how often, and in what way brands are portrayed in entertainment.

-While direct marketing is still the primary method of molding the public perception of a Brand, entertainment marketing is becoming more and more important as traditional advertising becomes increasingly volatile.
+While direct marketing is still the primary method of shaping the public perception of a brand, entertainment marketing is becoming more and more important.

-The message contained in direct marketing is highly controlled and the resulting Brand perception thoroughly studied through consumer research.
-But the Brand portrayals that emerge from entertainment, and also influence public perception, are not currently studied.
+Direct marketing is highly controlled and the resulting brand perception thoroughly studied through consumer research.
+However, the brand portrayals that emerge from entertainment are studied much less.

-In order to fully understand how people are forming their perception of a Brand, its managers must also have a clear view of its portrayal in entertainment.
+In order to fully understand how people are forming their perception of a brand, its managers must also have a clear view of its portrayal in entertainment.
 Without this, they are only seeing half the picture.
-Companies might be effectively communicating a particular image through their direct marketing while a different one is being conveyed through entertainment.

-So the question Brand Tracking answers is: how are Brands being shown in entertainment?
-And this information is important because it allows a more complete understanding of how the public’s perception of your Brand is being influenced.
+And this information is important because it allows a more complete understanding of how the public’s perception of your brand is being influenced.